-If you’re unsure about how hiring a person with IDD would help your business, check out our FAQ sheet with everything you need to know or you can take the pledge to employ to begin exploring the process.
+If you’re unsure about how hiring a person with IDD would help your business, check out our Employer Fact Sheet with everything you need to know or you can take the pledge to begin exploring the employment process.

 If you already employ an individual with an IDD, please submit a business listing to be included on our Shopability map – a searchable, interactive map that showcases IDD-inclusive business in Jacksonville.

 connect with Nonprofit Employment Agency